vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### Step 6: Build synth data in the neutral model

-Build instruments, regions, samples, envelopes, loops, tuning, generators, and modulators.
+Build instruments, regions, samples, envelopes, loops, tuning, and physical modulation descriptions.
 Keep encoded sample bytes in `SourceStore` by storing `SourceRange`s.
+Use raw generators and modulators only when the source behavior cannot be expressed by the standard vibrato/tremolo model.

 ### Step 7: Add tests around values